 Radon is a gas that dissolves in water.
 If your well water has a high radon content from contact with rock that is high in radon, the water you use for domestic activities can contribute to increased radon levels in the air.
-When the water is agitated and/or heated, the microscopic radon bubbles in it are released—ending up in the air.
+When water is agitated or heated, the microscopic radon bubbles in it are released into the air.

-There are a number of techniques and treatments available to address radon levels in your home.
-The Health Canada guide offers a complete overview of the different mitigation methods available.
+There are several techniques and treatments available to reduce radon levels in your home.
+The Health Canada guide provides a comprehensive overview of available mitigation methods.

 Radon - Reduction Guide for Canadians